Basin Sizer

 According to the California State Water Resources Control Board, a BMP designed to treat trash must meet the following criteria.

-3. Trap all particles that are 5 mm or greater up to the design flow3 or at least the same peak flows from the corresponding storm drain; and do not have a diversion structure present upstream such that a portion of the peak flow is not treated to trap all particles 5 mm or greater.
+- Trap all particles that are 5 mm or greater up to the design flow or at least the same peak flows from the corresponding storm drain; and do not have a diversion structure present upstream such that a portion of the peak flow is not treated to trap all particles 5 mm or greater.

 The 1-year 1-hour design storm for trash sizing is from NOAA Atlas 14.